Kelso, Scottish Borders: History

 The town of Kelso came into being as a direct result of the creation of Kelso Abbey in 1128.
 The town's name stems from the earliest settlement having stood on a chalky outcrop, and the town was known as Calkou (or perhaps Calchfynydd) in those early days, something that is remembered in the modern street name, "Chalkheugh Terrace".

 Standing on the opposite bank of the River Tweed from the now-vanished royal burgh of Roxburgh, Kelso and its sister hamlet of Wester Kelso were linked to the burgh by a ferry at Wester Kelso.
 A small hamlet existed before the completion of the abbey in 1128 but the settlement started to flourish with the arrival of the monks.
 Many were skilled craftsmen, and they helped the local population as the village expanded.

 Archaeological excavations in the 1980s discovered that the original medieval burgh of Wester Kelso was much farther west than previously believed and that it was abandoned in the 14th or 15th centuries, at the same time that the royal burgh of Roxburgh was deserted, likely the result of the English occupation of Roxburgh Castle.
 The other settlement of Easter Kelso, near the abbey, survived and expanded from the market area around the abbey northwards towards the Floors estate by the early 18th century.
-Thus ‘Easter’ Kelso, became Kelso.
+Thus 'Easter' Kelso, became Kelso.

 The abbey controlled much of life in Kelso-area burgh of barony, called Holydean, until the Reformation in the 16th century.
 After that, the power and wealth of the abbey declined.
 The Kerr family of Cessford took over the barony and many of the abbey's properties around the town.
 By the 17th century, they virtually owned Kelso.

 In Roxburgh Street is the outline of a horseshoe petrosomatoglyph where the horse of Charles Edward Stuart cast a shoe as he was riding it through the town on his way to Carlisle in 1745.
 He is also said to have planted a white rosebush in his host's garden, descendants of which are still said to flourish in the area.

-For some period of time, the Kelso parish was able to levy a tax of 2 pence (2d) on every Scottish pint of ale, beer or porter sold within the town.
-The power to do this was extended for 21 years in 1802 under the Kelso Two Pennies Scots Act when the money was being used to replace a bridge across the River Tweed that had been destroyed by floods.
+For some period of time, the Kelso parish was able to levy a tax of two pennies Scots on every Scottish pint of ale, beer or porter sold within the town.
+The power to do this was extended for 21 years under the Kelso Two Pennies Scots Act 1802 (42 Geo.
+3. c. xxxiii) when the money was being used to replace a bridge across the River Tweed that had been destroyed by floods.

 Kelso Town Hall was completed in 1816 and remodelled in 1908.
-The war memorial was erected in 1921 to a design by Sir Robert Lorimer.
+The Corn Exchange, which now accommodates a health clinic, a dental clinic and an online publisher, was completed in 1856, and the war memorial was erected in 1921 to a design by Sir Robert Lorimer.